Tyrone Barnett: 2012–13 season

 On 12 November, Barnett was transfer-listed, along with three other players, after breaching club discipline rules during an unsanctioned night out.
 Barnett and Nathaniel Mendez-Laing also received a police caution following the incident.
 Shortly after being transfer-listed, he joined Ipswich Town on loan until January 2013.
 Ipswich manager Mick McCarthy said that "the scouting reports have all said if you can get him until January he will be excellent."
-However Barnett's loan spell ended after three appearances when he suffered a knee injury during training on 13 December.
+However, Barnett's loan spell ended after three appearances when he suffered a knee injury during training on 13 December.

-After returning on loan from Ipswich Town, Barnett continued to be left out of the Peterborough squad due to injury, but by mid-February manager Ferguson had forgiven Barnett and allowed him to make a return to the first team.
-Barnett found himself playing a smaller role in the first team, spending time on the bench in several games.
+After returning on loan from Ipswich Town, Barnett was left out of the Peterborough squad due to injury.
+By mid-February, manager Ferguson had forgiven Barnett and allowed him to make a return to the first team.
+Barnett found himself playing a smaller role in the first-team, spending time on the bench in several games.
 Peterborough were relegated from the Championship to League One at the end of the 2012–13 season, and Barnett was placed on the transfer list by the club, along with four players.